malinlarsson/courses/scrnaseq/labs/pagoda_ilc.md

 Get GO-terms
 ------------

 In the [Tutorial for biomaRt](biomart), there is an example on how to fetch go-terms for Ensembl genes.
-In the file "GO\_BP\_annotations.Rdata this was done for all genes in the ILC dataset and selecting for Biological Process entries in GO.
+In the file `GO_BP_annotations.Rdata` this was done for all genes in the ILC dataset and selecting for Biological Process entries in GO.

 In the tutorial there is an example where they fetch first 100 go-terms in org.Hs.egGO2ALLEGS, plus some selected ones related to neurogenesis.
 In their example they translate gene symbol to NCBI gene id to then fetch go-terms.
 There are several different ways of getting go-terms for genes, but if you are working with Ensembl IDs the most straight forward is probably to use biomaRt.